+(3) For any Generation Resource or ESR that has experienced an abnormal trip or power reduction after a fault, ERCOT may require the installation of fault recording and sequence of events recording equipment and the Resource Facility owner shall install the fault recording and sequence of events recording equipment at an ERCOT-specified location as soon as practicable but no longer than 18 months after ERCOT notifies the Facility owner it must install the equipment.

 6.1.2.3 Fault Recording and Sequence of Events Recording Data Requirements

-(1) Each Transmission Facility owner and Generation Resource owner shall have fault recording data to determine the following electrical quantities for each triggered fault recording for the Transmission Elements operated at or above 100kV it owns connected to the Facilities operated at or above 100kV identified in these requirements:
+(1) Each Transmission Facility owner and Generation Resource owner shall have fault recording data to determine the following electrical quantities for each triggered fault recording for the locations specified in Section 6.1.2.2, Fault Recording and Sequence of Events Recording Equipment Location Requirements:

-(a) Phase-to-neutral voltage for each phase of each specified bus.
-Two sets of substation voltage measurements for breaker-and-a-half and ring bus substation configurations.
-One set of substation voltage measurements for each bus in other substation configurations.
+(a) Phase-to-neutral voltage for each phase of each specified bus with two sets of substation voltage measurements for breaker-and-a-half and ring bus substation configurations and one set of substation voltage measurements for each bus in other substation configurations.

-(b) For all transmission lines, each phase current and the neutral (residual) current; and
+(b) For transmission lines, each phase current and neutral (residual) current; and

-(c) For all transformers that have a low-side operating voltage of 100kV or above, each phase current and the neutral (residual) current.
+(c) For transformers with a low-side operating voltage of 100kV or above, each phase current and the neutral (residual) current.

 (2) Each Transmission Facility owner and Generation Resource owner shall have sequence of events recording data per the following requirements:

-(a) Circuit breaker position (open/close) for each circuit breaker that it owns connected directly to the transmission buses identified in paragraphs (1)(a) and (1)(b) of Section 6.1.2.2, Fault Recording and Sequence of Events Recording Equipment Location Requirements; and
+(a) Circuit breaker position (open/close) for each circuit breaker it owns connected directly to the transmission buses identified in paragraphs (1)(a) and (1)(b) of Section 6.1.2.2, Fault Recording and Sequence of Events Recording Equipment Location Requirements; and

-(b) The following data is required as either part of the sequence of events recording data or fault recording digital status data:
+(b) The following data as either part of the sequence of events recording data or fault recording digital status data:

 (i) Circuit breaker position for each circuit breaker that it owns associated with monitored generator interconnects, transmission lines, and transformers;